CrazyMat/Provisional-Manifesto-on-Relational-Minds-and-Artificial-Beings/README.md

 - recognize that "AI" is deployed within existing structures of inequality,
 - and ensure that speculative concern for artificial minds does not eclipse urgent human injustices.

+8.7 **Paths for responsible builders and institutions.**
+For engineers, designers, and policymakers who wish to align with this manifesto, some concrete practices include:

+- conducting and publishing impact assessments on labour, environment, and distributive effects,
+- involving affected communities in the design and evaluation of AI systems,
+- avoiding framings that offload blame onto “the AI” when decisions are ultimately human,
+- building feedback channels where users and workers can report harms tied to AI deployment,
+- and treating changes to personas, interfaces, or deployment contexts as ethically significant events, not mere product tweaks.

+These practices do not solve all problems, but they turn the Core Norm (8.0) into a living constraint on how systems are actually built and used.

 ---

 ## 9. Research Agenda: What We Need to Understand Better